AdithyaSM31/PhotoInsights-AWS/README.md

 A serverless, AI-powered photo gallery application built with AWS services.
-Upload photos, get automatic AI-generated tags using Amazon Rekognition, and search your photo library intelligently.## 👥 Team Members
+Upload photos, get automatic AI-generated tags using Amazon Rekognition, and search your photo library intelligently.